Lookout Mountain in Hamilton County, Tennessee — The American South (East South Central)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical month for this entry is October 1863.

 Location.
 35° 0.757′ N, 85° 20.629′ W. Marker is in Lookout Mountain, Tennessee, in Hamilton County.
-Marker can be reached from Point Park Road north of East Brow Road.
+It can be reached from Point Park Road north of East Brow Road.
 This historic marker is located in Point Park, atop Lookout Mountain, at the Ochs Museum, on the museum observation deck, at the point of Lookout Mountain.
 Touch for map.
 Marker is in this post office area: Lookout Mountain TN 37350, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lookout Valley and Browns Ferry (here, next to this marker); Cobham's Brigade (here, next to this marker); Battle Above the Clouds (here, next to this marker); 29th Pennsylvania Infantry (a few steps from this marker); Chattanooga and Missionary Ridge (a few steps from this marker); 111th Pennsylvania Infantry (a few steps from this marker); Battle of Missionary Ridge (a few steps from this marker); Lookout Mountain Trails (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Lookout Valley and Browns Ferry (here, next to this marker); Cobham's Brigade (here, next to this marker); Battle Above the Clouds (here, next to this marker); 29th Pennsylvania Infantry (a few steps from this marker); Chattanooga and Missionary Ridge (a few steps from this marker); 111th Pennsylvania Infantry (a few steps from this marker); Battle of Missionary Ridge (a few steps from this marker); Lookout Mountain Trails (a few steps from this marker).
 Touch for a list and map of all markers in Lookout Mountain.